salwa2106/Testboard2/README.md

 # Run the app
 uvicorn app.main:app --reload --port 8001

+---
 Then open the API docs at:
 http://127.0.0.1:8001/docs

+---

-##  CI/CD Integration with Jenkins
+🔁 CI/CD Integration with Jenkins

-This project includes a full **Jenkinsfile** that automates the entire testing lifecycle:
+This project includes a full Jenkinsfile that automates the entire testing lifecycle:
 1.Creates a virtual environment
 2.Installs dependencies
 3.Runs database migrations
 4.Starts the FastAPI server
 5.Executes tests with Pytest
 6.Generates and publishes Allure reports automatically
 ---

 ## Example Test Run